4s1-org/snow-white-shared/README.md

 # Snow White - Shared

-This packages contains all shared stuff for the Snow White project.
+This packages contains all shared code for the [Snow White project](https://gitlab.com/4s1).